ptrthomas/TodoApi/README.md

 **To use it:**
 1. Download and install [Xplorer](https://xplorer.karatelabs.io/) - quick install for Windows/Mac/Linux
 2. Drag and drop the `TodoApi.postman_collection.json` file into Xplorer, or use the UI to open the collection
-3. The collection includes all 7 endpoints in order
+3. The collection includes all 7 endpoints in order with automated assertions
-4. Run "1.
-Login" first - it automatically saves the bearer token
+4. Run "2.
+Create Todo" first - it automatically saves the UUID for subsequent requests
+5. Run "1.
+Login" to get a bearer token - it's automatically saved
-5. Then try the other requests - "6.
-Delete Todo" will use the saved token automatically
+6. Then try the other requests - they use the saved UUID and bearer token automatically

 ## API Endpoints